OpenRefine/openrefine.org/community.md

 title: OpenRefine Documentation
 ---
 #Participate
-First thanks for your interest in the OpenRefine community.
-OpenRefine is 100% supported by volunteer and we are always looking for new participant to jump in!
+Thanks for your interest in OpenRefine.
+We are 100% supported by volunteers and are always looking for new contributors!

-Interested to participate in the development of OpenRefine?
-You can help to
+We have opportunties for you to help:
 * Develop the next version
-* Develop the Documentation and Support other Users
+* Improve the documentation and support other users
 * Promote OpenRefine around you!

-The [discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine) is the best place to engage with the rest of the community and ask questions!
+The [discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine) is the best place to engage with the rest of the community and ask questions.

 ##Develop the Next Version
-You have some developers skills and want to help fix current bug and develop the next release of OpenRefine?
-Log in on GitHub and fork [OpenRefine repository](https://github.com/OpenRefine/OpenRefine).
-We accept pull request on a regular basis.
+Fork our [Github repository](https://github.com/OpenRefine/OpenRefine) and send us a pull request with the fix for that bug you found or a cool new feature.

 You'll find more information regarding OpenRefine architecture in the [Documentation for Developers](https://github.com/OpenRefine/OpenRefine/wiki/Documentation-For-Developers) wiki section.